qijianpeng/awesome-edge-computing/README.md

   Computing.
 All the data is in Australia region which contains edge server locations and user location.

+- [GT-ITM: Georgia Tech Internetwork Topology Models](https://www.cc.gatech.edu/projects/gtitm/): This is a collection of routines to generate and analyze graphs using a wide variety of models for internetwork topology.
+The graphs are generated in Don Knuth's SGB format; a routine is provided to convert to an alternative format that may be easier to parse.

 - [MLPerf Inference Benchmark Suite](https://github.com/mlcommons/inference):
   MLPerf Inference is a benchmark suite for measuring how fast systems can run models in a variety of deployment scenarios.